vbmaarten/CodeStories/ResearchReport/ExistingSolutions.md

 ##Static code visualizations
 Handmade algorithm visualisations can function as inspirations for the possible animations that our application can generate.
 A website that contains many interesting visualizations is http://bost.ocks.org/mike/algorithms/.

+##Interactive storytelling
+Interactive storytelling is a way of article writing in which the article develops as the reader is reading it.
+Interaction with the document can influence the outcome of the document.
+This is a method that we can use for our visualization, interaction with the document will the determine what elements the reader needs explanation on.
+An example is the following new york times article: http://www.nytimes.com/interactive/2014/09/19/travel/reif-larsen-norway.html.
+New views open as the reader scrolls though the document and explanatory visualizations show up as you scroll over them.

 ###Notes
 http://www.academia.edu/265331/Algorithm_Explorer_Visualizing_Algorithms_In_a_3D_Multimedia_Environment.